MSH Silicone Vaginal Dilator Nr 5 only

-Congratulation on purchasing your MSH Silicone Dilators!
-This product is our pride and joy because it has helped so many couples to have pain free intercourse.
+Congratulations on purchasing your MSH Silicone Dilators!
+This product is our pride and joy because it has helped so many couples to have pain-free intercourse.
 They have been custom made here in South Africa, according to the needs of the thousands of individuals and couples that the My Sexual Health (MSH) doctors have treated for vaginismus and other forms of painful intercourse.

 The two major advantages are that the silicone dilators have a soft tip and do not cause infections.
-We have many patients who have tried plastic or glass dilators in the past as well as other household items, but they all prefer the silicone ones now, because of their softness and suppleness.
-You can also place the silicone dilators in hot water before you use it and they will retain heat - so much more comfortable than plastic or glass objects that can cause reflex muscle spasm due to the cold.
+We have many patients who have tried plastic or glass dilators in the past as well as other household items, but they all prefer our silicone dilators because of their softness and suppleness.
+You can also place the silicone dilators in hot water before you use it as they will retain heat - so much more comfortable than plastic or glass objects that can cause reflex muscle spasm due to its cold surface.